-- 1 Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi are directly or indirectly interested in not less than ten percent (10%) of the total voting shares in the Company through their interests in TCC Assets Limited ("TCCA") and ThaiBev.
-TCCA has a direct interest of 59.41% in the Company and ThaiBev, through its indirect wholly-owned subsidiary InterBev Investment Limited, holds a 28.56% interest in the Company. - 2 Mr Charoen Sirivadhanabhakdi is married to Khunying Wanna Sirivadhanabhakdi.
-Mr Chotiphat Bijananda is their son-in-law, and Mr Thapana Sirivadhanabhakdi is their son. - 3 Mr Koh Poh Tiong is also an adviser to the Board, and has received significant compensation for provision of services other than Director's fees. - 4 Mr Chotiphat Bijananda is a director of TCCA. - 5 Mr Sithichai Chaikriangkrai is a Director and the Chief Financial Officer of ThaiBev.
+- 1 Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi are directly or indirectly interested in not less than ten percent (10%) of the total voting shares in the Company through their interests in TCC Assets Limited ("TCCA") and Thai Beverage Public Company Limited ("ThaiBev").
+TCCA has a direct interest of 59.35% in the Company and ThaiBev, through its indirect wholly-owned subsidiary InterBev Investment Limited, holds a 28.53% interest in the Company. - 2 Mr Charoen Sirivadhanabhakdi is married to Khunying Wanna Sirivadhanabhakdi.
+Mr Chotiphat Bijananda is their son-in-law, and Mr Thapana Sirivadhanabhakdi is their son. - 3 Mr Koh Poh Tiong is also an adviser to the Board, and has received compensation for provision of services other than Director's fees. - 4 Mr Chotiphat Bijananda is a director of TCCA. - 5 Mr Sithichai Chaikriangkrai is a Director and Executive Vice President of ThaiBev.